 Every day the light is different Sometimes bright and contrasty and sometimes soft and subdued.
 Where each artist sits or stands in relation to the light determines how it plays across their face, creating shadows and highlights and offering a unique and interesting look.

 Each portrait session is limited to one roll of 12 exposure film.
-Everything is manual from measuring the light to focusing the lens and triggering the shutter.
+Everything is manual from measuring the light to focusing the lens, triggering the shutter and processing the film.

 It is a deliberative process.